tombulled/roster/README.md

-# registrate
+# register
 Python object registers.
 Keep track of your classes, functions and data.

 ## Usage: